It's All Right! (Wynton Kelly album)

-It's All Right! is an album by jazz pianist Wynton Kelly released on the Verve label featuring performances by Kelly with Paul Chambers and Jimmy Cobb with Kenny Burrell and Candido Camero recorded in 1964.
-Original recording was produced by Creed Taylor.
+It's All Right! is an album by jazz pianist Wynton Kelly released through Verve featuring performances by Kelly with Paul Chambers and Jimmy Cobb with Kenny Burrell and Candido Camero recorded in 1964.
+The recording was produced by Creed Taylor.

 Reception

 The Allmusic review by Scott Yanow awarded the album 3 stars, stating: "The music is essentially easy listening jazz with concise versions of ten numbers... overall, this effort is not too essential.